Welcome to City College of San Francisco (CCSF). The staff at the Office of International Programs look foward to your arrival.

 If your Change of Status to F-1 application is still pending after the program start date printed on your I-20, you must contact our office to deferred the program start date immediately.

 Attend the Mandatory Orientation on Arrival

 The Office of International Programs at CCSF conducts an orientation for all new and transfer-in international students at the beginning of each semester.
-The orientation is designed to acquaint international students on an F-1 status with CCSF campus resources, American customs and lifestyles, visa and immigration issues, San Francisco Bayarea, and other CCSF students.
+This orientation is fully online using CANVAS - an educational support portal used by most students at CCSF.
+The orientation is designed to acquaint international students on an F-1 status with the F-1 visa regulations, International Student Health Insurance, and registering for classes through the web4 student portal.

 - Academic Program students will also take the placement exam,